rfsjim/skills-communicate-using-markdown/index.md

 }
 ```

+## Still Important, Just Less Yelly

 ### Middle Child Syndrome Activated
+✅ Middle Child Survival Checklist

+> Because being sandwiched between the golden child and the baby isn’t a personality — it’s a lifestyle.

+- [ ] Perfect the art of being just noticeable enough to avoid being blamed, but not praised.
+- [ ] Develop at least one quirky hobby no one understands — preferably origami, competitive bird-calling, or speed-limpet racing.
+- [ ] Start an underground campaign for attention using passive-aggressive fridge notes and interpretive dance.

 #### Getting Specific, but with Style
 ##### Small but Snarky
 ###### If You Can Read This, You’re Too Close